 For those who are interested in the supernatural history of New Orleans, there are many tours that allow dogs to accompany you.
 New Orleans offers entertainment as well as all the usual urban amenities.

 There are over 70 neighborhoods in New Orleans.
 Are you looking for nightlife right outside of your front door?
 The French Quarter of Faubourg Marigny might be for you.
-Maybe peaceful, upscale living under the cover of some of the world’s oldest oak trees is more your thing.
+Maybe a peaceful, high-end neighborhood under the cover of some of the world’s oldest oak trees is more your thing.
 You’ll love the Garden District and Black Pearl neighborhoods.

 There are 31 hospitals and 86 schools, so families can have a wide range of options for their children’s medical care.